tarun-choudhary/tarun-choudhary.github.io/index.md

 ### intro:

-Hii i am Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the state level.Now i am persuing class 11 with CBSE boards .Now i am living in Sangam vihar Delhi.
+Hii there I'm Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the state level.Now I'm persuing Intermediate of science with CBSE Board.
+.Right now living in Sangam vihar Delhi.

 ### passion:
 I have lots of passion like;
-* cricket
+* Wrestling
 * basketball
 * football
 * chess,etc

-But i mainly prefer racing like:
-* car racing
-* bike racing etc

-because i love speed.
+But mostly prefer racing either car racing or bike racing etc because I love speed.
-As i mentioned above i read in 11 class,and i am the student of science, because of this my curiosity level always be at higher-end.
+As a students of sciencemy curiosity level is being high and always try to explore new stuff.

 <!-- ### My pic with my friends: